These 4-ingredient savory chickpea waffles are insanely easy and are naturally gluten-free and paleo!

 - 1 tablespoon extra virgin olive oil

-Spread the chickpeas on a small baking sheet and sprinkle with the smoked paprika, garlic powder and sugar.
+Spread the chickpeas on the baking sheet and sprinkle with the smoked paprika, granulated garlic and sugar.
 Season with salt and pepper.
-Drizzle with the olive oil and toss well to coat.
-Roast 15 minutes, shaking the pan twice during cooking, or until the chickpeas are crisp and starting to split.
-As soon as they come out of the oven, season with more salt and pepper.
-Do Ahead: The chickpeas can be made up to 2 hours in advance.
+Drizzle with the olive oil, and toss well to coat.
+Roast 15 minutes, shaking the pan twice during cooking, or until the chickpeas are crisp and are starting to split.
+As soon as they come out of the oven, season them with more salt and pepper.
+Do Ahead: The roasted chickpeas can be made up to 2 hours in advance.
 Store uncovered at room temperature.